sonulodha/galera/README.md

-# galera
-Galera Cluster
+# Galera Cluster

 Install MariaDB Galera Cluster on Linux
 The Scenario

 You are working as a Systems Administrator in a large company with many distributed offices, and have been tasked with setting up a MySQL-compatible cluster.
 You have chosen to implement MariaDB Galera cluster as a proof of concept.

-In order to do this, you will need to complete the following tasks:
+In order to do this, you will need to complete the following tasks.
          1. Install the packages.
          2. Configure the firewall and SELinux.
          3. Bootstrap a new cluster.
          4. Add nodes to the cluster.

 The YUM repository file and node configurations are available in the download section of this course.